yoitsrell/this-might-be-a-domb-idea/README.md

 Your task (whether you choose to accept it or not?) is to manipulate the DOM in the following ways:

-* Change the font color of the paragraph to lightblue.
+* Change the font color of the paragraph to light blue.
 * Change the font size of the heading to 10 pixels.
 * Change the text of the paragraph to be the following Hipster Ipsum: